alexgkendall/alexgkendall.github.io/_pages/home.md

 ## I’m passionate about building Embodied AI, deep tech startups and generally anything adventurous.

-I co-founded and am CEO at [Wayve](https://wayve.ai/) – the leader in developing embodied AI technology for autonomous driving.
-We were the first to deploy end-to-end AI on public roads and our AV2.0 approach enables safe, generalisable and trustworthy autonomy.
-We’ve raised $260m in funding and our team is based in London and Silicon Valley.
+I co-founded and am CEO at [Wayve](https://wayve.ai/) – the leader in developing embodied AI for autonomous driving.
+I started working on this technology at Cambridge University where my PhD research showed how end-to-end deep learning could enable safe and real-time scene understanding.
+I founded Wayve in 2017 with the belief that end-to-end AI would unlock generalised autonomy at global scale.
+Wayve was first to deploy end-to-end AI on public roads and our AV2.0 approach enables safe, generalisable and trustworthy autonomy.
+We've raised $1.3b in funding and are a team of over 300 across London, Vancouver and Silicon Valley.
 Interested in joining our mission?
 We’re hiring [here](https://wayve.ai/careers/join-us/)!

 <figure>
 	<a href="/assets/images/team.jpg"><img src="/assets/images/team.jpg"></a>